Skip to main content

 Some ETFs employ hedging strategies using financial derivatives to mitigate the impact of currency fluctuations.
 While this protects against large currency swings, it also comes at an additional cost.

-The Bottom Line
+Bottom Line

 In conclusion, investing in the S&P 500 from Ireland is a popular option for individuals seeking exposure to the US stock market.
 Here’s a summary of the steps to follow:

-1. Pick an ETF tracking the S&P 500: Look for ETFs such as CSPX and VUSA, which offer competitive management fees and are listed on multiple exchanges in different currencies (This can help you circumvent potential broker-related Forex fees as you can buy in your account currency);
+1. Pick an ETF tracking the S&P 500: Look for ETFs such as SXR8 and VUSA, which offer competitive management fees and are listed on multiple exchanges in different currencies (This can help you circumvent potential broker-related Forex fees as you can buy in your account currency);

 3. Open an account and deposit money: After deciding which trading platform to use, you must go through the account opening process and deposit money;